 Free Screening for Depression

-As a service to the community, the Institute provides confidential, free of charge telephone screening for depression.
+As a service to the community, the Institute and the ALACRITY Center provide confidential, free of charge telephone screening for depression.
 Interested individuals please call 914-997-4331 or 800-NYP-1902

 What is Late-Life Depression?

 Depression is a serious medical illness that causes suffering, worsens medical health, promotes disability, and burdens the families of many older persons.
 Although effective treatments exist, late-life depression is often undiagnosed and undertreated.

 - Depression is NOT an expected consequence of aging.

 - Depression is NOT a normal reaction to physical illness or loss.

 - Even when depression is precipitated by an illness or a personal loss it still can be treated effectively.